Are you busy?

-I’d stare at them for hours which, when compared to staring into space, felt like watching TV:
+I’d stare at them for hours, which, when compared to staring into space, felt like watching TV.
+They were suprisingly calming:

-I call them Big Calm Cards.
-(Originally called “Life Cards.”)
+So I called them Reach Your Big Calm Cards (Originally called “Life Cards.”)
 You can read more about them here.

 It’s good to find out how to do things more easily